Letters to Cleo

 Meeresfahrt (1978, 38.24) ***/½Wir Fahrn Übers Meer

 After a slow start, there's quite a bit of Mellotron to be heard, particularly on Und Es Schuf Der Mensch Die Erde, with some great string textures from Wolfgang Scheffler, one of the band's two keyboard players.
 Lift's overall sound is keyboard-heavy, with, despite the six-piece lineup, one member covering both guitar and bass.
 As a result, there's very little guitar to be heard, although the album's far less of a 'keyboard classic' than other similar outfits like Epidaurus.
-There's actually one bona fide prog epic on Lift, Ballade Vom Stein, taking up half of side two, with plenty of Mellotron scattered throughout.
-Actually, apart from the album's opener, there's Mellotron to be heard on every track; almost exclusively strings, though I think I heard some flutes warbling away under the real thing at one point.
+There's actually one bona fide prog epic on Lift, Ballade Vom Stein, taking up half of side two, plenty of Mellotron scattered throughout.
+Actually, apart from the album's opener, it's present on every track; almost exclusively strings, though I think I heard some flutes warbling away under the real thing at one point.
 I relistened to this expecting a bit of a clunker, but I was pleasantly surprised.
-Not a classic, but a pretty good album, with some great 'Tron work.
-Buy if you like that German prog sound.
+Not a classic, but a pretty good album, with some great Mellotron work.

 The Story of Moses (1972, 39.54) ***/T½The Water